-AREA 2 STANDARD Using public 2.1.
+STANDARD AREA 2 Using public 2.1.
 Identify data and information requirements to deliver the public health health function demonstrating use of epidemiological terms and information to concepts. influence 2.2.
 Manage data and information in compliance with policy and population protocol, demonstrating awareness of data confidentiality and health and disclosure. well-being 2.3.
 Obtain, verify and organise data and information, showing awareness of potential data anomalies.
 2.4.
 Demonstrate how health inequalities are identified and monitored 2.5.
 Interpret and present information using appropriate analytical methods for quantitative data.
 2.6.
 Interpret and present information using appropriate analytical methods for qualitative data.

-AREA 3 STANDARD Assessing the evidence for public health 3.1.
-Access and appraise appropriate evidence of effectiveness for public health interventions or services. interventions and services 3.2.
-Apply evidence to plan delivery of effective public health interventions or services.
+AREA 3 STANDARD Assessing the 3.1.
+Access and appraise appropriate evidence of effectiveness for evidence for public health interventions or services. public health 2.2.
+Apply avidence to plan delivery of effective public health interventions 3.2.
+Apply evidence to plan delivery of effective public health interventions or services. and services interventions of services.